ST10502080/WEDE5020-/README.md

 SAHRA.
 Available at: https://www.sahra.org.za/Wordpress/wp-content/uploads/2020/01/SAHRA-BOOKLET_The-Specifically-Declared-Broster-Beadwork-Collect.pdf (Accessed: 4 August 2026).

 changelog
-since i only had refrences on my read me i had to add a lot of stuff and changes i only Applied them on word as for the codes i did did not have a footer so i added it
+since i only had refrences on my read me i had to add a lot of stuff and changes i only Applied them on word as for the codes i did not have a footer so i added it

 Timeline and milestones